billyzkid/phamine/README.md

 ﻿phamine
 =======

-Phantom-Jasmine ("phamine") consists of two scripts for running your [Jasmine] (http://pivotal.github.com/jasmine/) specs via [PhantomJS] (http://phantomjs.org/).
+Phantom-Jasmine ("phamine") is the simplest way to run your [Jasmine] (http://pivotal.github.com/jasmine/) specs via [PhantomJS] (http://phantomjs.org/).

 The src/phamine.coffee script opens an html file "headlessly" via PhantomJS and then logs test results to the console using the src/jasmine-console.js script, which is a simple Jasmine reporter plugin.

 Running Tests
 -------------
-Assuming you already have PhantomJS installed...
+Assuming you already have PhantomJS installed and setup...

 Clone this repository, cd into it, and then run: